josvin92/josvin92.github.io/index.md

 **pro:** doc2vec provides useful articles to answer crucial questions

 **cons:** it's a unsupervised model

-## ***Our Results***
-- What is known about transmission, incubation, and environmental stability?
-BERT answer :
-- What do we know about COVID-19 risk factors?
-BERT answer :
-- What do we know about virus genetics, origin, and evolution?
-BERT answer : .
-- What do we know about vaccines and therapeutics?
-BERT answer :
-- What has been published about medical care?
-BERT answer :
-- What do we know about non-pharmaceutical interventions?
-BERT answer : .
-- Geographic variations: how the disease will spread and if there are different variations of the virus in different areas?
-BERT answer :
-- What do we know about diagnostics and surveillance?
-BERT answer :
-- What has been published about ethical and social science considerations?
-BERT answer : .
-- What has been published about information sharing and inter-sectoral collaboration?
-BERT answer :

 [Link to the repository containing our project files](https://github.com/alicekenway/CS525_finalpj)